 The AJA Editors consider all material in good faith, and assume that the journal has permission to publish every part of the submitted material, including illustrations.

 3.1.2 Conflicts of interest

 In the interests of transparency, and to help reviewers assess any potential bias, AJA requires authors of original research papers to declare any competing commercial interests in relation to the submitted work.
 (Referees are also asked to indicate any potential conflict they might have reviewing a particular paper.)

 3.2 Additional information for the editors and the reviewers

 Any cited manuscripts under review or accepted for publication, but not yet published elsewhere, should accompany the submission if they are relevant to its scientific assessment.
 Authors should also provide upon submission any kind of supplementary material that will aid the review process.

 In order for your work to contribute to the field of Andrology, the information obtained must be provided in a way that permits the reader to understand what was done and be able to reproduce it.
 To this end papers should be written in concise, plain English and contain sufficient detail to illustrate how the results were obtained.

 3.4 Types of Articles

-Studies that are of high scientific quality and that are of interest to the diverse readership of the journal.
-Manuscripts should include abstract and appropriate experimental details to support the conclusions.
-Original Articles should be no more than 5000 words and should not normally include more than six display items (tables and/or figures).
+These are hypothesis-driven studies of high scientific quality of interest to the diverse readership of the journal.
+Manuscripts should include an abstract, and appropriate experimental details and convincing results to support the conclusions.
+Original Articles should be of no more than 5000 words and include no more than six display items (Tables and Figures).
 The upper limit number for references is 50.
-Manuscripts should include the following sections, each starting a new page: title, abstract and keywords, text (introduction, materials and methods, results and discussion), references, tables and figure captions.
+Manuscripts should include the following sections, each starting a new page: Title, Abstract and keywords, text (Introduction, Materials and methods, Results, and Discussion), References, Tables (with captions) and Figures (with legends).